Skip to content

 Other factors to consider

-When looking at the AIP diet, we also have to take into account bio-individuality - the concept that everyone’s biochemistry is completely different even if diagnosis are the same.
+When looking at the AIP diet, we also have to take into account bio-individuality — the concept that everyone’s biochemistry is completely different even if diagnoses are the same.
+Some people have specific food allergies/sensitivities, take certain medications, or have a higher level of physical activity that needs to be considered while on the AIP diet.

-Functional medicine understands the importance of bio-individuality, and works to leverage the AIP diet to fit your individual health needs and goals - not forcing the AIP diet to work for you.
+You still have to look at these factors and tailor the AIP diet to fit within each person’s particular parameters.
+Functional medicine understands the importance of bio-individuality, and works to leverage the AIP diet to fit your individual health needs and goals — not forcing the AIP diet to work for you.

 Taking a holistic approach to autoimmune health